APTA Logo

 The sport is played at private clubs, public facilities, and in backyards at both highly competitive and purely recreational levels.
 Because it is easy to learn, it is enjoyed by players as young as eight and as old as old bones allow.

-The Court: The game is played on an elevated aluminum deck 1/4 the size of a court is surrounded by a 12' high superstructure with taut, 16-gauge "chicken wire" fencing which allows play off the walls, as in racquetball and squash.
+The Court: The game is played on an aluminum deck about 1/3 the size of a tennis court and is surrounded by a 12' high superstructure with taut, 16-gauge "chicken wire" fencing which allows play off the walls, as in racquetball and squash.

-The base of a platform tennis court is usually enclosed, allowing for a heating system beneath the deck (propane, natural gas or kerosene.)
+The base of an elevated platform tennis court is usually enclosed, allowing for a heating system beneath the deck (propane, natural gas or kerosene.)
 The heating system melts ice off the aggregate deck surface, allowing athletes to play outdoors in all weather conditions.
-Most courts have lighting systems for Winter, the game can be enjoyed year-round.
+Most courts have lighting systems ao the game can be enjoyed day or night.

 The Equipment: Platform tennis paddles are made of a composite material with aerodynamic holes drilled in the head.
 Paddles are approximately 18" long.
 The spongy, rubber ball measures 2.5" in diameter.
 A flocking material on its exterior keeps the ball from skidding.